fkraeutli/what-machines-cant-learn/README.md

 ## Acknowledgements

 The seminar was part of the programme [Vielfalt der Wissensformen](https://bolognalab.hu-berlin.de/de/projekte-des-bologna.labs/vielfalt-der-wissensformen) of the [bologna.lab](https://bolognalab.hu-berlin.de/).
 It is funded by [Federal Ministry of Education and Research](http://bmbf.de/).
-Florian Kräutli is employed n the [Max Planck Institute for the History of Science](http://www.mpiwg-berlin.mpg.de).
+Florian Kräutli is employed at the [Max Planck Institute for the History of Science](http://www.mpiwg-berlin.mpg.de).

 ![Supported by the BMBF](https://bolognalab.hu-berlin.de/de/bmbf_logo/image_preview)